-- a) The volume of admissions to juvenile detention facilities, adult jails and lockups makes it difficult for Field Representatives/Consultants to review all appropriate data outside of the biennial inspection cycle. - Law enforcement agencies and probation departments submit regular data to the BSCC via the Jail and Juvenile Detention Profile Surveys and monthly data collection.
-This data is continually reviewed; this data supplements regular on-site reviews of data. - The BSCC has streamlined its data collection material to ensure ease of submission from law enforcement agencies and probation departments. - b) The high number of facilities in California makes it difficult to verify all appropriate data annually on-site. - The BSCC has retained two additional staff to concentrate solely on Compliance Monitoring Inspections as a supplement to the work of the Field Representatives. - c) The turnover in staff of these facilities creates a gap of knowledge with respect to core requirements in some of these facilities; constant training is required. - The BSCC provides on-going technical assistance to law enforcement agencies and probation departments, both general and targeted.
-If a facility's data appears incongruous with previous data, or if there is an increase in violations, specific technical assistance and training will be provided. - The BSCC developed training aids specific to the Jail Removal core requirement. - The BSCC completed a 40-minute training video that outlines federal and state requirements relative to minors in detention.
-The training video is accompanied by a workbook designed to aid the detention facility staff. - BSCC staff provides pre-inspection briefings to law enforcement agencies and probation departments.
-All information relevant to the upcoming inspection is provided, including detailed information on core requirements and essential data.
+- a) The volume of admissions to juvenile detention facilities, adult jails and lockups and the number of facilities requiring inspection/validation makes it difficult for Field Representatives and compliance monitoring staff to review all appropriate data outside of the biennial inspection cycle. - Law enforcement agencies and probation departments submit regular data to the BSCC via the Jail and Juvenile Detention Profile Surveys and monthly data collection.
+This data is continually reviewed; this data supplements regular on-site reviews of data. - The BSCC has streamlined its data collection material to ensure ease of submission from law enforcement agencies and probation departments. - b) The high number of facilities in California makes it difficult to verify all appropriate data annually on-site and by survey. - The BSCC has retained two additional staff to concentrate on Compliance Monitoring Inspections as a supplement to the work of the Field Representatives and has hired one Field Representative who will serve as the state's Compliance Monitor. - c) The turnover in staff of these facilities creates a gap of knowledge with respect to core requirements and data submission in some of these facilities; constant training is required. - The BSCC provides on-going technical assistance to law enforcement agencies and probation departments, both general and targeted.
+If a facility's data appears incongruous with previous data, or if there is an increase in violations, specific technical assistance and training will be provided. - The BSCC developed training aids specific to the Jail Removal core requirement.